elementsweb/generator-react-hot/README.md

 ```

 Answer the questions asked by the generator, these answers will be injected into various files that will be created in your directory.

+All the dependencies required to run the application will be installed automatically.

 ### Options
 - `--skip-welcome` - Skips welcome greeting before displaying options.